-Recipients are subject to the non-procurement debarment and suspension regulations implementing Executive Orders (E.O.)
-12549 and 12689, which are at 2 C.F.R.
-Part 180 as adopted by DHS at 2 C.F.R.
-Part 3002.
-These regulations restrict federal financial assistance awards, subawards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in federal assistance programs or activities.
+Recipients must comply with the non-procurement debarment and suspension regulations implementing Executive Orders (E.O.)
+12549 and 12689 set forth at 2 C.F.R.
+Part 180 as implemented by DHS at 2 C.F.R.
+Part 3000.
+These regulations prohibit recipients from entering into covered transactions (such as subawards and contracts) with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in federal assistance programs or activities.